Jason-Hargrove/100-days-of-code-part-4/README.md

 ### Day 45: June 10, 2024

-# Day 45 of 100 Days of Code: x
+# Day 45 of 100 Days of Code: Mistranslatio - Incorrect Spanish Translator

 ## Today's Progress

-x
+A friend challenged me to create a React app that mistranslates Spanish.

+I've integrated the MyMemory Translation API into my React and Node.js application.

+I implemented custom logic to generate incorrect translations and ensured smooth communication between the frontend and backend.
+Additionally, I cleaned up unnecessary files from the project directory to streamline the structure.

 ## Thoughts

-x
+I learned the importance of robust error handling and logging when working with external APIs.

 ## Link to Work